TateTaylorOH/The-Northern-Sea/Docs/QUESTS.md

 ## The Lighthouse

 A distress letter comes to Japhet's Folly from an [isolated lighthouse](https://github.com/TateTaylorUSA/The-Northern-Sea/blob/main/Docs/LOCATIONS.md#seabright-lighthouse).
-You are asked to investigate the situation, however, there may more to the message than meets the eye...
+You are asked to investigate the situation, however, there may be more to the message than meets the eye...

 # Expansion Content